kheller18/data-structures-algorithms/questions/GIT.md

    ![git conflict](../images/git/conflict.png)

 8. What is the functionality of `git ls-tree`?
-   + This command returns a tree object representation of the current repository along with the mode and the name of each item and the SHA-1 value of the blob.
+   + `git ls-tree`: returns a tree object representation of the current repository along with the mode and the name of each item and the SHA-1 value of the blob.

 9. What does `git status` command do?
-    + `git status` command is used for showing the difference between the working directory and the index which is helpful for understanding git in-depth and also keep track of the tracked and non-tracked changes.
+    + `git status`: for showing the difference between the working directory and the index which is helpful for understanding git in-depth and also keep track of the tracked and non-tracked changes.

 10. Define “Index”.
-    + Before making commits to the changes done, the developer is given provision to format and review the files and make innovations to them.
+    + `Index`: before making commits to the changes done, the developer is given provision to format and review the files and make innovations to them.
 All these are done in the common area which is known as ‘Index’ or ‘Staging Area’.
     ![index](../images/git/index.png)
       + In the above image, the “staged” status indicates the staging area and provides an opportunity for the people to evaluate changes before committing them.

 11. What does `git add` command do?
-    + This command adds files and changes to the index of the existing directory.
+    + `git add`: adds files and changes to the index of the existing directory.
-    + You can add all changes at once using `git add .` command.
+      + `add all changes at once`: `git add .` command.
-    + You can add files one by one specifically using `git add <file_name>` command.
+      + `add files one by one`: `git add <file_name>` command.
-    + You can add contents of a particular folder by using `git add /<folder_name>/` command.
+      + `add contents of a particular folder`: `git add /<folder_name>/` command.

 12. Why is it considered to be easy to work on Git?
     + With the help of git, developers have gained many advantages in terms of performing the development process faster and in a more efficient manner.
 Some of the main features of git which has made it easier to work are: